 Bladder training is a behavioral therapy that helps you gradually regain control over urination.
 The goal is to retrain your bladder to hold more urine for longer, reducing both urgency and frequency.
 You start by tracking your bathroom trips to identify your natural pattern.
 Then, you consciously try to delay urination by a few minutes, gradually extending the time between visits over several weeks.
 This process helps you rebuild the connection between your brain and your bladder.
 The NHS explains that this involves learning to wait longer between trips to the bathroom.
 You can also try timed voiding—going to the bathroom on a fixed schedule, whether you feel the urge or not.
 This can prevent your bladder from getting too full, which helps avoid leaks.

-Strengthen Your Pelvic Floor with Exercises
+Your Pelvic Floor Rehab Routine: Exercises That Work

 Your pelvic floor is a group of muscles that acts like a supportive sling for your bladder and other pelvic organs.
 When these muscles are weak, they can’t effectively prevent urine from leaking out, especially when you cough, sneeze, or laugh.
 The good news is that you can strengthen them with targeted exercises, often called Kegels.
 To do a Kegel, you squeeze the same muscles you would use to stop the flow of urine mid-stream.
 Hold the contraction for a few seconds, then relax completely.
 The key is consistency.
 Aim for a few sets of 10-15 repetitions each day.
 As the Cleveland Clinic notes, these exercises work because they strengthen pelvic floor muscles, giving you better support and control where you need it most.